SAP/spartacus-docs/_pages/dev/seo/html-tags.md

 ## Customizing Meta Tags

-The content that is used for the meta tags is driven by back end (runtime) data wherever possible.
+The content that is used for meta tags is driven by back end (runtime) data wherever possible.
 The image tag for the product details page, for example, uses the main product image.
 Another example is the title for the product details page, which is constructed from the product title, the (first) category, and the brand.

 If you want to further customize the creation of meta tags, you can implement custom `PageMetaResolvers`.
 Page resolvers generate the content for the meta data for a specific page.
 The list of standard page resolvers can be further adjusted to meet your needs.

 From version 3.1 onwards, page resolvers are configurable, and this allows you to extend resolvers more easily to meet your needs.
 The resolvers are taken into account by the `PageMetaService` to construct the `PageMeta` object.
 The `PageMeta` object is primarily used by the `SeoMetaService` for the creation of the actual tags.

-Most of the page meta data is used by crawlers and is therefore not of interest when a user is navigating your application.
-Each meta data tag can therefore be configured so that it is created on the server (SSR) only.
-This simplifies building the page and therefore improves performance.
+Most of the page meta data is used by crawlers and is therefore not of interest while a user is navigating your application.
+Accordingly, each meta data tag can be configured so that it is only created on the server (SSR).
+This simplifies building the page, and therefore improves performance.
 However, if you want to debug the meta tags in development, you can use the `pageMeta.enableInDevMode` configuration flag.

 ### Title Resolver